Mask sensitive data with custom Jackson annotations

 }

-Create a customer serializer
+Step 3: Create a custom serializer

 1